sst/guide/_chapters/call-the-list-api.md

 ![Home page list loaded screenshot]({{ site.url }}/assets/home-page-list-loaded.png)

-And if you click on the links they should take you to their respoective pages.
+And if you click on the links they should take you to their respective pages.

 Next up we are going to allow users to view and edit their notes.